shashankrnr32/WaveCLI/README.md

 ## Utilities using EST
-Audio Utilities using Edinburgh speech tools in the folder named `est`
+Audio Utilities using Edinburgh speech tools in the folder named `est`.
+Also contains python wrapper for EST

 ### Usage